designerkamal/obopay.github.io/obopay-payment-sdk-web.md

 # Obopay Payments: Integration via WebSDK

-    THIS DOCUMENT IS A DRAFT VERSION AND IT WILL GET UPDATED PERIODICALLY TILL WE RELEASE THE SOFTWARE.
+>> THIS DOCUMENT IS A DRAFT VERSION AND IT WILL GET UPDATED PERIODICALLY TILL WE RELEASE THE SOFTWARE.
 WE WILL KEEP DEVELOPERS UPDATED ON CHANGES TO THIS DOCUMENT.

-Obopay payments WebSDK provides seamless integration to business portals to offer payment services to it's customers.
+Obopay payments WebSDK provides seamless integration to business web-portals to offer Obopay payment services to it's customers.

 Obopay offers payments service in compliance with RBI PPI (Prepaid Payment Instrument) rules and regulations.
-End users wishing to make payments via Obopay, must complete the KYC process before availing payment services.
+End users wishing to use Obopay payments, must complete the KYC process before availing payment services.

 ## Overview of integration

 1) Obopay provides SDK via Javascript based library.
 This library should be included on every html page that wishes to integrate with Obopay.

 1) SDK is initialized with `businessRegistrationId` (issued by Obopay), `userMobileNo` and an `accessToken`.
 Access token is acquired by business web-client from their own servers.
-When 'business server' receives a request for access token, it should call Obopay via provided 'server side library' to acquire an access token.
+When 'business server' receives a request for access token, it should call Obopay via provided 'server side library' to acquire an `access token` on behalf of their web-clients.

 >>'Access token' is issued with expiry (typically 30 minutes), When token has expired, SDK should be reinitialized.

->> Obopay 'serer side library' is provided in Java & Node.js.
+>> Obopay 'serer side library' is provided for Java & Node.js.
 Businesses needing to integrate in other languages are provided specification for integration.
 A separate document is provided for the same.

-1) All the user interface displayed by SDK, is presented as pop-up.
-The pop-up can have `branding color` and `logo` of business for visual integration.
+1) All the user interface displayed by SDK, is presented as pop-up on the callers webpage.
+The pop-up can have `branding color`, `name` and `logo` of business for visual integration.

 ## Business registration with Obopay